-Your customers have unwrapped the beautiful packaging and powered on their new IoT device.
-What happens in the next few moments is what matters the most: Onboarding.
+Your customers have unwrapped the beautiful packaging and powered on their new smart product.
+What happens in the next few moments is critical: companion app onboarding.

-Onboarding is your chance to educate your customer on how to navigate their new favorite product.
-And it’s this first impression that could make or break how they feel about purchasing it altogether.
+The onboarding experience is your chance to educate your customers on navigating their new favorite product.
+And this first impression could make or break how they feel about purchasing it altogether.

-Too often, IoT onboarding can be complex, convoluted experiences.
-Whether the information is presented in an overwhelming way or it takes too long, an onboarding process that feels less than mindful can leave a bad impression.
+Too often, smart product onboarding is a complex, convoluted user experience.
+Whether the information is presented overwhelmingly or completing the steps takes too long, an onboarding process that feels unclear and arduous can leave a negative impression.

-Instead, give your customers a simplified orientation that leaves a lasting positive impression long after they’ve recycled the box.
+Instead, give your customers the right onboarding experience that leaves a lasting positive impression long after they’ve recycled the box.

-Your job is to make onboarding as painless — even as enjoyable — as possible.
-This means thinking about all the details your customer needs to know and leaving out everything they don’t.
+Your job is to make the onboarding user experience an enjoyable part of the product.
+Doing this means thinking about all the details your customer needs to know and leaving out everything they don’t.

-To get started, strategize every must-do your customer needs to complete for proper onboarding.
+To get started, prioritize every must-do your customer needs to complete for proper onboarding.
 This may include:

-- Answer questions relevant to their account to further personalize their experience (and for future marketing purposes).
+- Answering questions relevant to their account to further personalize their experience (and for future marketing purposes).

-- Complete educational steps that teach them how to use the product correctly
+- Completing educational steps that teach them how to use the product correctly.

 - Need to be on a level surface?

-- Require parameters to know what mode to run?
+- Require input parameters to know what mode to run?

-If your device is something someone wears, like a health tracker, think about how, what, when, and where they will use it.
-Does your customer need to know your wearable device is:
+If your smart product is something, someone wears, like a health tracker, think about how, what, when, and where they will use it.
+For example, does your customer need to know your wearable product is:

 - Only waterproof up to a certain point?

-- Most productive if it’s in a certain place on the body?
+- Most productive if it’s in a specific place on the body?

-If your connected device needs specific conditions in order to work properly, think about how to notify your customer when any of the elements are affecting how the product works (or is not working).
+If your smart product needs specific conditions to work correctly, think about how to notify your customer when elements affect how the product works (or is not working).

-Create a Flow Diagram to Choreograph Your Onboarding Experience
+2. Create a UX Flow Diagram to Choreograph Your Onboarding Experience

-As you create your workflow, identify where you can whittle down some process points, or even combine them.
-Not only is this important for simplifying the process, but it’s also critical in keeping your customer’s attention.
+As you create your workflow diagram, identify where you can streamline the user experience by removing or combining information into more consumable chunks.
+Not only is this important for simplifying the overall onboarding process, but it’s also critical in keeping your customer’s attention.

-Maybe they have to pick up their phone, put it down, do something with the device, and repeat, repeat.
-If the process is too complex, you risk frustrating your customer, complicating their experience, and leaving them with more questions than answers.
+Does your customer have to pick up their phone, put it down, do something with the device, and repeat?
+If the onboarding process requires too many steps, you’ll complicate the user experience and frustrate the user, leaving them with more questions than answers.

-To ensure your onboarding process isn’t taking too long, have your team test the experience using a wireframe prototype, paying attention to each touchpoint.
-Then, conduct usability testing.
-Even if you don’t have a fully functional and working device, you can learn what areas of your onboarding need to be refined and how you can adjust to improve the overall experience.
+To ensure your onboarding process isn’t too complex, have your team test the experience using a wireframe prototype, paying attention to each touchpoint.
+Then, Then, when you have a functional prototype, conduct usability testing with potential consumers.

-Design Educational Elements for All Different Customer Learning Styles
+3. Design Educational Elements for Different Customer Learning Styles

 Teaching your customers how to navigate your product can be tricky.
 You want to educate them so they feel confident and comfortable, but you don’t want them to get bored or confused.
 The trick to avoiding this?
 Don’t design a homogenous educational experience.

-To make a well-rounded onboarding experience that’s helpful and pleasing to all, you need to think outside the wireframe and consider ways to educate them that really resonate.
+To make your onboarding user experience helpful and pleasing to all, think outside the wireframe and consider ways to educate them that resonate.

 - Prioritize visual information.
-For visual learners, nothing is better than seeing illustrations or images to complement the text.
+For visual learners, nothing is better than seeing illustrations or images complementing the text.
 A strong visual like an image, animation, or infographic can help someone understand the task at a glance while reinforcing it with text.

 - Integrate short videos.
-Some instructions may have multiple steps, like how to reset your device, or how to clear a path for your robot vacuum.
-Creating a short video helps distill complex information in an easier way.
+Some instructions may have multiple steps, like how to reset your device or how to clear a path for your robot vacuum.
+Creating a short video helps distill complex information more easily.

 - Organize onboarding into digestible pieces.
 Don’t overwhelm your customer with too much information at once.
-Break up the process into discrete steps to help create a clear path for what the customer needs to do — and see how far they’ve come with checkmarks or other animations along the way.
-For your robot cleaner, this might look like:
+Break up the process into discrete steps to help create a clear path for what the customer needs to do — and see how far they’ve come with checkmarks or other animations.
+For your robot cleaner, this might look like this: